dgelessus/python-rsrcfork/README.rst

   * The internal decompressor implementations have been refactored to use streams.
   * This allows for incremental decompression of compressed resource data.
 In practice this has no noticeable effect yet, because the main ``rsrcfork`` API doesn't support incremental reading of resource data.

+* Fixed the command line tool always displaying an incorrect error "Cannot specify an explicit fork when reading from stdin" when using ``-`` (stdin) as the input file.

 Version 1.4.0
 ^^^^^^^^^^^^^